 Given the above perspective within California's Flood Future Report there should be a larger financial interest in reducing flood risks in Delta by the USACE, USBR, FEMA, DWR, CVFPB, and Delta water users south of the Delta.
 This holds true particularly for improving the SPFC levees in the subject north Delta Legacy Community study areas adjoining the SWP and CVP freshwater conveyance corridor along the Sacramento River upstream of the Delta Cross channel, and portions of both Snodgrass and Georgiana Sloughs immediately downstream of the Delta Cross Channel.
+Section 7.8.4 below provides a potential financial strategy identified in May of 2018 by the DPC's Assessment District Feasibility Study and Delta Levees Financing Options.
+The noted study conceptually identifies feasible funding mechanisms to assess SWP/CVP conveyance fees and potential Delta flood prevention fees associated with improving the outdated Delta levee systems that provide state-wide and regional benefits beyond the Delta Legacy Communities and adjoining agricultural interests.

 Other policy efforts that could potentially generate future State funding include the recommendations presented within the current Governor's Water Resiliency Portfolio Water Action Plan.
 These recommendations include providing support and expanding funding for Integrated Water Management Planning and Projects, creating incentives for multi-benefit projects, providing assistance to disadvantaged communities, and prioritizing funding to reduce flood risk and improve flood response.
 In addition to recommendations that could direct State funding to the region, the former Governor's Water Action Plan also identified recommendations that could make it easier to generate local funding including removing barriers to local and regional funding for water projects.
-One of the key concepts in the Water Action Plan called for the development of a water financing strategy that leverages various sources of water-related project funding and proposes options for eliminating funding barriers, including barriers to cofunding multi-benefit projects.
+One of the key concepts in the Water Action Plan called for the development of a water financing strategy that leverages various sources of water-related project funding and proposes options for eliminating funding barriers, including barriers to co-funding multi-benefit projects.

 Table 7-4 provides a summary of potential State funding sources applicable to Delta Legacy Communities protected by SPFC levees.
-The State funding programs can fund both structural-based management improvements and non-structural flood risk reduction measures.
+The State funding programs can fund both structuralbased management improvements and non-structural flood risk reduction measures.
 The table outlines the general uses of the funding source and the attributes and applicability of the mechanism for flood management.